djey47/tduf/src/markdown/README.md

 * Providing base modding features to save time in a command line interface (aka.
 CLI)
 * Making database and cameras editing less harmful with a new Database Editor (aka.
 GUI)
 * Helping with reverse-engineering
-* Bringing new desktop applications for end-users, in the future
+* Bringing and powering new desktop applications for end-users
 * ...